pietheinstrengholt/aws-certified-solutions-architect-associate-exam-tips/README.md

 **Overview of
 AWS: **[**http://d0.awsstatic.com/whitepapers/aws-overview.pdf**](http://d0.awsstatic.com/whitepapers/aws-overview.pdf)

 What is cloud computing?
 On demand delivery of IT resources and apps via the Internet w/ pay-as-you-go pricing.
 Cloud providers maintain the network-connected hardware while the consumer provisions and use what you need via web applications.

 6 Advantages of Cloud:

 1. Trade capex for “variable expense”
 2. Benefit from economies of scale
 3. Stop guessing about capacity
 4. Increase speed & agility
 5. Stop spending money running & maintaining datacenters
 6. Go global in minutes

 **Overview of Security
 Processes: **[**http://d0.awsstatic.com/whitepapers/Security/AWS%20Security%20Whitepaper.pdf**](http://d0.awsstatic.com/whitepapers/Security/AWS%20Security%20Whitepaper.pdf)

--   State of the art electronic surveillance and multi factor access
+-   State of the art electronic surveillance and multi factor accesscontrol systems
-    > control systems

 -   Staffed 24×7 by security guards
 -   Access is least privilege based

 Shared Security Model – AWS is responsible for securing the underlying infrastructure.
 YOU are responsible for anything you put on or connects to the cloud

 AWS responsibilities:

--   Infrastructure (hardware, software, networking, facilities)
+-   Infrastructure (hardware, virtual infrastructure, software, networking, facilities, infra security)

--   Security configuration of it’s managed services (DynamoDB, RDS,
-    > Redshift, Elastic MapReduce, WorkSpaces)
+-   Security configuration of it’s managed services (DynamoDB, RDS, Redshift, Elastic MapReduce, WorkSpaces)

 Customer responsibilities:

 -   IAAS – EC2, VPC, S3

--   Managed services – Amazon is responsible for patching, AV etc… but
-    > YOU are responsible for account mgmt. and user access.
-Recommended
-    > that MFA is implemented, SSL/TLS is used for communication, &
-    > API/user activity is logged using CloudTrail
+-   Managed services – Amazon is responsible for patching, AV etc… but YOU are responsible for account mgmt. and user access.
+Recommended that MFA is implemented, SSL/TLS is used for communication, & API/user activity is logged using CloudTrail

 Storage Decommissioning:

 -   AWS uses NIST 800-88 to destroy data.
-All decommed magnetic storage
-    > devices are degaussed and physically destroyed.
+All decommed magnetic storage devices are degaussed and physically destroyed.

 Network Security:

 -   Transmission Protection – Use HTTPS using SSL

--   For customers who need additional layers of network security, AWS
-    > provides VPCs & the ability to use an IPSec VPN between their
-    > datacenter & the VPC
+-   For customers who need additional layers of network security, AWS provides VPCs & the ability to use an IPSec VPN between their datacenter & the VPC

--   Amazon Corporate Segregation – AWS production network is segregated
-    > from the Amazon corporate network by a means of a complex set of
-    > network security/segregation devices
+-   Amazon Corporate Segregation – AWS production network is segregated from the Amazon corporate network by a means of a complex set of network security/segregation devices
 -   DDoS mitigation
 -   Prevent Man in the middle attacks (MITM)

--   Prevent IP Spoofing – the AWS controlled, host-based firewall will
-    > not permit an instance to send traffic with a source IP or MAC
-    > other than its own.
+-   Prevent IP Spoofing – the AWS controlled, host-based firewall will not permit an instance to send traffic with a source IP or MAC other than its own.

--   Prevent Port Scanning – Unauthorized port scans are a violation
+-   Prevent Port Scanning – Unauthorized port scans are a violation of T&Es.
-    > of T&Es.
 You must request a vulnerability scan in advance
 -   Prevent Packet Sniffing by other tenants

 AWS Credentials

 -   Passwords
 -   MFA
 -   Access Keys
 -   Key Pairs
 -   X.509 certs

 AWS Trusted Advisor

--   Inspects your AWS environment & makes recommendations to save money,
-    > improve performance & close security gaps:
+-   Inspects your AWS environment & makes recommendations to save money, improve performance & close security gaps:
 -   Provides alerts for several of the most common security misconfigs:
     -   Leaving certain ports open
     -   Not creating IAM accounts for internal users
     -   Allowing public access to S3 buckets
     -   Not turning on user activity logging (AWS CloudTrail)
     -   Not using MFA on your root AWS account

 Instance Isolation

--   Instances on same physical machine are isolated from each other via
-    > the Xen hypervisor.
+-   Instances on same physical machine are isolated from each other via the Xen hypervisor.

--   The AWS firewall resides within the hypervisor layer, between the
-    > physical network interface & the instances virtual interface.
+-   The AWS firewall resides within the hypervisor layer, between the physical network interface & the instances virtual interface.
     -   All packets must pass through this firewall
 -   Physical RAM is separated using similar mechanisms

--   Customer instances have no access to raw disk devices, only virtual
+-   Customer instances have no access to raw disk devices, only virtual disks
-    > disks

--   AWS proprietary disk virtualization layer resets every block of
-    > storage used by the customer
+-   AWS proprietary disk virtualization layer resets every block of storage used by the customer
     -   Ensures customer X data isn’t exposed to customer Y

--   Mem allocated to guest is scrubbed (zeroed out) by hypervisor when
-    > it becomes unprovisioned
+-   Mem allocated to guest is scrubbed (zeroed out) by hypervisor when it becomes unprovisioned
     -   Mem not returned to pool of free mem until scrubbing is complete
 -   Guest OS

     -   Instances are completely controlled by customer.
 AWS does not